CanberraUAV/admin/in-progres/SES-presentation.rst

 SMEAC
 ^^^^^

-One significant artifact from AIIMS is  a 'SMEAC' document (Situation, Mission, Execution, Administration, Command).
+One significant artefact from AIIMS is  a 'SMEAC' document (Situation, Mission, Execution, Administration, Command).
 Essentially, this document is the message passed to an emergency services team that tasks them with performing an operation (such as a search and rescue operation).

 We obtained a recent SMEAC.
 It's not appropriate to publish it here because it contains specific names and contact details of various parties, however in reviewed it has the following sections: